firefrei/filespeed/README.md

 Filespeed simply generates the served file content on-the-fly using generators.
 The goal of Filespeed is to enable performance measurements based on existing methods (file/block download) rather than inventing a new speed test client.
 It uses a common HTTP webserver that will serve your requests.
 On your client, you can use any performance-optimized tool of your choice: Your browser, curl, wget, ...

 Filespeed offers an index page with download links of example sizes.
-However, using the Filespeed URL format, you can easily download a file generated with your desired characteristics.
+For more flexibility, you can easily download a file generated with your desired characteristics using the Filespeed URL format.
 The file content can be generated with random bytes (from `/dev/urandom`) or using simple zeros (null bytes).
 Zeroes are created faster than random bytes, however, random content is probably closer to a realistic scenario.
-Moreover, random content traffic can hardly be optimized or compressed (e.g., by WAN optimizers or gzip compression).
+Moreover, random content traffic is hard to optimize or compress (e.g., by WAN optimizers or gzip compression).

+### Features
+- dynamic file content generation with URL parameter based configuration
+- multiple payload generators: random and zero bytes
+- support of http1.1 and http2.0 (without TLS/SSL)
+- compression disabled

 ## Run using Docker